vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 It is often said that `printf` is not extensible and doesn't support user-defined types.
 This is not entirely true as the GNU C Library provides some [extension mechanisms](http://www.gnu.org/software/libc/manual/html_node/Customizing-Printf.html).
-However, as with attributes, this is not standard.
+However, as with attributes, they are not standard.

 The current version of C++ Format can format any type that provides overloaded `operator<<` in addition to all built-in types, for example: